mkeen/rxcouch/README.md

 install: `yarn add @mkeen/rxcouch`

 ### Usage
-`CouchWatcher` is the what you will interact with most.
+The `CouchDB` is the what you will interact with most.
 Specifically, the `doc` function.
 An instance
-of `CouchWatcher` provides the `doc` function, which accepts any document that conforms to `CouchDBDocument`,
+of `CouchDB` provides the `doc` function, which accepts any document that conforms to `CouchDBDocument`,
 `CouchDBPreDocument`, or a Document Id in the form of a `string`.
 This function will always return a
 `BehaviorSubject` which contains the most up to date version of the resulting document in CouchDB.